-Simply put, this seven person assembly of hand-picked volunteers, chosen by the Mayor & City Council, were charged with the task of gathering information to aid the Council in its deliberation to build a new city hall.
+Simply put, this seven-person assembly of hand-picked volunteers, chosen by the Mayor & City Council, was charged with the task of gathering information to aid the Council in its deliberation to build a new city hall.
 However, what the written record demonstrates is that those who were elected to make decisions that represent the will of the people capitulated to the expertise of a non-elected, and thereby unaccountable few.

 One cannot escape how this committee is the tail that wagged the proverbial dog after one compares their recommendations to what has actually materialized.